Rainyan/sourcemod-csgo-nitpick/README.md

 # sourcemod-nt-nitpick
-CSGO aim inaccuracy check via server plugin -- Sound beeps to differentiate aim and strafe mistakes etc.
+CSGO aim inaccuracy check via server plugin -- Sound beeps to differentiate aim and strafe mistakes etc.<br />
+Differentiate between your aim and movement mistakes for better prac!

+This is probably best utilised on a local or clan private practise server.

 ### YouTube video example (please excuse the viewmodel swapping):